MastekLtd/SwiftLite/README.md

 =========

 Swift is a hybrid framework that derives benefits from the following automation framework methodologies.
+ * Support has been added for Behaviour driven development( BDD ) using Cucucmber
  * It contains rich and robust library of generic functions for data input, verification and reporting.
  * Library functions can be called from anywhere within the framework.

 Quickstart